 Dental Hygiene follows the same processes in support of the mission as a guiding priority for baccalaureate students.
-The success of the baccalaureate degree program in dental hygiene allowed the College to propose a new baccalaureate degree in Respiratory Therapy based on data, including employability and labor market trends [I.A.2_09].
+The success of the baccalaureate degree program in Dental Hygiene allowed the College to propose a new baccalaureate degree in Respiratory Therapy based on data, including employability and labor market trends [I.A.2_09].
+This program received California Community College Chancellor's Office approval and is expected to begin in the 2024-25 academic year.